 UW = Unofficial Withdrawal (“F” grade for inadequate attendance)

-If a student is not able to take an exam when it is given, it is the student’s responsibility to contact the office and arrange a time to take the exam at the school sometime within 7 days from when the exam was given.
+If a student is not able to take an exam when it is given, it is the student’s responsibility to contact the office and arrange a time to take the exam at the school within 7 days from when the exam was given.
 If the student fails to initiate such an arrangement, a “0” grade will be given.

 Students must petition to graduate at least one semester prior to graduation.
 Graduation is in May after the closing of the Spring semester.
-Students who have successfully completed their program of study, have at least a 2.0 GPA, and have fulfilled all of their financial obligations to True North College can graduate.
+Students who have successfully completed their program of study, have at least a 2.0 GPA, and have fulfilled all of their financial obligations to True North College may graduate.